Data extracted in April 2026.

 Gender pay gap in unadjusted form

-The long-term evaluation of the indicator for gender pay gap in unadjusted form for the period 2010 to 2022 shows significant progress towards the SD objectives.
-The short-term evaluation for the period 2017 to 2022 also shows significant progress towards the SD objectives.
+The long-term evaluation of the indicator for gender pay gap in unadjusted form for the period 2010 to 2024 shows significant progress towards the sustainability objectives.
+The short-term evaluation for the period 2019 to 2024 also shows significant progress towards the sustainability objectives.

 The gender pay gap in unadjusted form represents the difference between average gross hourly earnings of male paid employees and of female paid employees as a percentage of average gross hourly earnings of male paid employees.
 The indicator has been defined as unadjusted because it gives an overall picture of gender inequalities in terms of pay and measures a concept which is broader than the concept of equal pay for equal work.
 The gender pay gap is based on the methodology of the structure of earnings survey (SES), which is carried out every four years.